Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

-The temperature profiles for the isothermal wall side under VD-type and SL-type transformations are presented in Fig.~\ref{fig:LC2022_VD_Tplus_isoWall} and \ref{fig:LC2022_SL_Tplus_isoWall}.
+The temperature profiles for the isothermal wall side under VD-type and SL-type transformations are presented in Figs.~\ref{fig:LC2022_VD_Tplus_isoWall} and \ref{fig:LC2022_SL_Tplus_isoWall}.
 The transformations by \citet{Chen2022}, \citet{Huang2023} and \citet{Cheng2024b} are also plotted for comparison.
-Regarding this boundary condition, all transformations yield pronounced logarithmic profiles, with the SL-type transformations providing better collapse of the data in the buffer layer.
+Regarding this boundary condition, all transformations yield pronounced logarithmic profiles.
+As the Mach number increases, the increasingly larger discrepancies observed in the viscous sublayer and buffer layer are consistent with the classical isothermal wall.
+The SL-type transformations provides better data collapse in this region.

-In particular, as shown in Fig.~\ref{fig:LC2022_SL_Tplus_isoWall}, the transformations by \citet{Chen2022} and \citet{Huang2023} provide an excellent data collapse and a clear logarithmic profile in the overlap layer.
-For the transformation by \citet{Cheng2024b}, the logarithmic slope remains uniform, but the magnitude exhibits relatively large variations across different cases.
+In particular, as shown in Fig.~\ref{fig:LC2022_SL_Tplus_isoWall}, the transformations by \citet{Chen2022} and \citet{Huang2023} yield pronounced logarithmic profiles in the overlap layer.
+For the transformation by \citet{Cheng2024b}, the logarithmic slope remains correct, but the magnitude exhibits relatively large variations across different cases.
 Such limitation on the isothermal wall was also reported in their study.
-In our transformations, under the SL-type transformation, all three mixing length models recover the law of the wall.
-Analogous to the classical isothermal configuration, the parabolic model \(l_m^P\) retains the wake region, while the enhanced model \(l_m^E\) substantially extends the logarithmic profile.
-It should be noted that, in Fig.~\ref{fig:LC2022_SL_Tplus_isoWall} (d), the black dashed line shows slightly higher values than \(T^+_{SL}\) using \(l_m^E\) for \(y^+ > 300\).
-This behavior can be explained by the same reasoning as in Fig.~\ref{fig:GV2024_SL_Tplus_yplus}(d).
-The blue dotted line represents incompressible temperature profile at \(Re_\tau \approx 550\), with the overall temperature distribution agreeing with cases "iE2s" and "iF2".
-The observed discrepancies may be attributed to differences in the thermal wall configuration and the characteristic Reynolds number \(Re^*_\tau\).
-Note that small kinks and bends are observed near the edge of the boundary layer, which are likely related to the complex flow field in such mixed thermal configuration.
+In our transformations, under the SL-type transformation, all three mixing length models recover the LoW.
+Analogous to the classical isothermal configuration, the parabolic model \(l_m^P\) retains the wake region while the enhanced model \(l_m^E\) substantially extends the logarithmic profile.

+It should be noted that, our transformation slightly underpredicts \(T^+_{SL}\) in the outer layer when using \(l_m^P\) and \(l_m^E\), as shown in the insets in Fig.~\ref{fig:LC2022_SL_Tplus_isoWall} (d).
+However, the relative errors remain below \(3.5\%\) throughout the boundary layer.
+Employing \(l_m^L\) produces smaller \(\varepsilon\) in the overlap layer (not shown here).
+The other three transformations lead to larger discrepancies in the outer layer.

+Finally, the small kinks and bends near the boundary layer edge are likely associated with the complex flow field in this mixed thermal configuration.
 We neglect this issue in the present study, without affecting the overall conclusion.